nhjschulz/cfsm/README.md

 objects.
 This simplicity makes the pattern also usable for functional safety applications.
 The functionality is easy to test and review.

-### Benefits
+## Benefits

 CFSM achieves the following benefits

-1) Shows a light weight way to implement the STATE pattern in plain C language.
+1) Shows a light weight method to implement the STATE pattern in plain C language.
 2) Avoids complex and nested conditional logic by distributing it into different states that are easier to maintain.